Top Photography Tips

 Take pictures of local cusines and restaurants.
 Look for where the locals are eating.
 Go further and look into local markets, fruit stalls, wineries and breweries.
 You can even just take your Smartphone for this if you don’t want to carry your camera gear around.

 Don’t forget to photograph weavers, fullers, painters, potters, street performers, musicians and other craftspeople.
 When you are travelling, the world is your oyster.
 A good tip when out on the streets, or in the markets, is to buy a little trinket and ask the seller to pose for a picture.
 You will have a pretty picture and a nice souvenir going home.

 If you are serious about learning more about ‘Travel Photography,’ then join the adventure on one of our fantastic photography holidays, during which two tutors from Dublin Photography School will turn your trip into an outdoor classroom.
-You will be tutored while touring around stunning photogenic locations such as Transylvania and Morocco, which have been handpicked by the team at Dublin Photography School & TD active Holidays.
+You will be tutored while touring around stunning photogenic locations such as Montenegro and Morocco, which have been handpicked by the team at Dublin Photography School & TD active Holidays.